Kichura/MCWine/README.md

 ### Where the name "MCWine" comes from

 The name "MCWine" is an inspired name from the linux software ["Wine"](https://github.com/wine-mirror/wine) where you can run your favorite windows applications using any older windows version you like on the linux environment without having to emulate them inside a virtual machine utility, Wine also keeps the performance intact thanks to it's compatibility layer; Allowing users to keep up their applications without losing any performance from their real hardware.
 Thous i chose the name "MCWine" for this entire modpack as a strong reference.

+### License

+MCWine is licensed under GNU LGPLv3, a free and open-source license.
+For more information, please see the license file as seen in the code data.